Arav-Arun/Scout/README.md

-# Scout — AI Data Analytics Agent over ClickHouse
+# Scout - AI Data Analytics Agent over ClickHouse

-Scout turns a plain-English question into a structured analytical dashboard — hero metrics, charts, data tables, and a written narrative — by reasoning over a large ClickHouse warehouse the way an analyst would: map the schema, figure out which tables join and on what keys, write the SQL, run it, and explain the result.
-It is built around one hard problem and one technique that solves it:
+Scout turns a plain-English question into a structured analytical dashboard by reasoning over a large ClickHouse warehouse the way an analyst would: map the schema, figure out which tables join and on what keys, write the SQL, run it, and explain the result.
-**joining a 32-table warehouse that has no foreign keys, using Graph RAG.**

 ```
 User question